Agriculture, Forestry, Fishing & Hunting · Harrisonville, NJ

 What the Data Says About Bald Eagle Farms

-OSHA assessed $0 in initial penalties against this employer, later adjusted to a current total of $0 — no reduction from the original assessment.
-Average penalty per inspection works out to $0.
-Against the Agriculture, Forestry, Fishing & Hunting industry average of $3,269 per employer, this record runs below peers.
+No OSHA penalty has been assessed against Bald Eagle Farms to date.
+The Agriculture, Forestry, Fishing & Hunting sector average runs $3,429 per employer.
 The Wage and Hour Division added 1 case producing $49,424 in back wages owed to 62 affected workers.

 Wage & Hour Findings